pylipp/financeager/README.md

 -------------
 This is a 'sandbox' project of mine.
 I'm exploring and experimenting with databases, data models, server applications (`Pyro4` and `flask`), frontends (command line, Qt-based GUI), software architecture and general Python development.

-Feel free to browse the project and give feedback (comments, issues, PRs).
+Feel free to browse the project and give feedback (comments, issues, pull requests).